Positive Monitoring Report Cards

 What is a Positive Monitoring Report Card?

 A Positive Monitoring Report Card is a way for your child’s teacher to give you feedback about your child’s behaviour in school each day.
 Once you know how your child has behaved in school, you will be able to give appropriate rewards at home, which can encourage more good behaviour in school.
+We aim for all members of our school community to exhibit positive behaviour so that they can live life in all its fullness and behaving well is a route to a fulfilling and rich life.

 The daily report card is often one of the first interventions we try if your child is having behaviour problems at school.
 The cards are convenient, they can improve parent-teacher communication by involving both teachers and parents, and they are effective for a wide range of problems.